Encryption software: Data at rest

-Data at rest refers to data that has been saved to persistent storage.
+Data at rest refers to data stored on persistent storage.
 Data at rest is generally encrypted by a symmetric key.

 Encryption may be applied at different layers in the storage stack.
 For example, encryption can be configured at the disk layer, on a subset of a disk called a partition, on a volume, which is a combination of disks or partitions, at the layer of a file system, or within user space applications such as database or other applications that run on the host operating system.

 With full disk encryption, the entire disk is encrypted (except for the bits necessary to boot or access the disk when not using an unencrypted boot/preboot partition).
 As disks can be partitioned into multiple partitions, partition encryption can be used to encrypt individual disk partitions.
 Volumes, created by combining two or more partitions, can be encrypted using volume encryption.
 File systems, also composed of one or more partitions, can be encrypted using filesystem-level encryption.
-Directories are referred to as encrypted when the files within the directory are encrypted.
+A directory is considered encrypted when the files it contains are encrypted.
 File encryption encrypts a single file.
 Database encryption acts on the data to be stored, accepting unencrypted information and writing that information to persistent storage only after it has encrypted the data.
 Device-level encryption, a somewhat vague term that includes encryption-capable tape drives, can be used to offload the encryption tasks from the CPU.